akissu/cnc_gold/README.md

 C&C 95 Quirks

-CnC-DDraw, now maintained by CnCNet, is an OpenGL and D3D implementation for forward/cross OS compatibility.
+CnC-DDraw, now maintained by CnCNet (https://github.com/CnCNet/cnc-ddraw), is an OpenGL and D3D implementation for forward/cross OS compatibility.
 You may experience hangs and crashes without it.
 To install, just drop the dll in your "Westwood" folder and configure a dll override in winecfg setting it to "native".

 i3wm Quirks